VeniceHartwell/VeniceHartwell/README.md

 ### Hi there 🙋‍♂️!

-I am a **Data analyst and python developer.** I work with ETL processes, data analysis and machine learning.
+I am a **Data Analyst and Python Developer.** I work with ETL processes, data analysis and machine learning.
 I'm especially interested in automation and neural networks — all through Python, SQL and bash.

 -  🔭 Working on the deployment of my own projects: [Venice][https://VeniceHartwell.com]
 -  🌱 Learning about the MarI/O neural network and evolution patterns.
 If you have a project/interest, tell me about it!